Bibi Smit: Artistic career

 Smit received her Bachelor of Arts Honours degree in 3D Design Glass in 1988.
 In the same year, Two Double-Bubble Vases were selected for “New Glass Review 9”, a publication of the Corning Museum of Glass.
 Since her early career, she lectured in European studios and at the Edinburgh College of Art and the University of Sunderland.
-After living fourteen years in the United Kingdom, Smit moved back to the Netherlands, to the heart of Amsterdam.
+After living fourteen years in the United Kingdom, Smit moved back to Amsterdam, The Netherlands.
 She was a guest lecturer at Danmarks Designskole, in Copenhagen, in 1996.